The simple answer is, only if you are asked to.

 This is a common extra step in the student aid application process in which many students are selected at random by the school’s financial aid office (some schools choose all students) to verify important data that can affect the aid calculations.
 Being selected for verification is not an indication that you did anything wrong.

 How will you know you have been chosen?
-As mentioned above, this is initiated by the financial aid office at schools you have been accepted to and sent your FAFSA information to.
-Your school will notify you, via email or the financial aid online portal, or you will see this request on your Student Aid Report (SAR).
-The Student Aid Report is the paper or electronic document that provides you with the basic information about your eligibility of federal student aid.
+As mentioned above, this is initiated by the financial aid office at the schools you have been accepted to and sent your FAFSA information to.
+Your school will notify you via email or the financial aid online portal, or you will see this request on your FAFSA Submission Summary (FSS).
+The FAFSA Submission Summary is the paper or electronic document that provides you with the basic information about your eligibility for federal student aid.

 Another Important FAFSA Reminder, FAFSA Renewal

 If you haven't done so already, a FAFSA renewal is required every year following your first submission to be considered for financial aid.
-Before you get too disappointed, remember you can use the Data Retrieval Tool that allows you to import your tax information easily.
-That means less time spent on your FAFSA the second, third or fourth time around.
-Your aid eligibility can possibly change from the previous year, a change in family income for example or an additional sibling attending college are some of the factors taken into consideration.
+Before you get too disappointed, remember you can use the Direct Data Exchange tool that allows you to import your tax information easily.
+That means less time spent on your FAFSA the second, third, or fourth time around.
+Your aid eligibility can possibly change from the previous year; a change in family income, for example, or an additional sibling attending college are some of the factors taken into consideration.
 So don’t forget, you need to fill out a new FAFSA each and every year.